Mental Health

 Reach out for support

-Our Wellbeing and Counselling team is here to help you if you need some extra support, whether you're looking for self-help resources to help you gain clarity, or to speak to one of our advisers who can listen and help you to find the best solution for you.
-Find resources or book an appointment on our website.
+Our Wellbeing and Counselling team is here to help you if you need some extra support, whether you're looking for self-help resources to help you gain clarity, or to speak to one of our advisers who can listen and help you find the best solution for you.

 Or you can receive support from Rafiki, the SU's peer support listening service that is led by students, for students.
 If you're experiencing any problems while you're at university including experiencing loneliness, you can talk to our student staff who offer peer support or signpost you to relevant support services which can help.